jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   the test is still green. `random.triangular`_ returns a random float_ that could be any number from ``-0.1`` to ``1.0`` in this case

 * I want to see the test fail to be sure everything works as expected.
-I change the expectation in the first :ref:`assertion<AssertionError>`
+I change the expectation in the first :ref:`assertion<what is an assertion?>`

   .. code-block:: python
     :lineno-start: 13